 Tenacity, patience, setting realistic expectations, and promising what I can deliver.

 Helping people really understand mortgages and the mortgage process.

 Having coffee and doing the crossword with my husband at any one of the amazing coffee shops in town.

 The culture.
 It’s a very supportive place.
 Our employees are happy, they feel supported, and they get along with one another.
 With a culture like this, employees can focus on the reason we’re here – our clients.

 In Coeur d’Alene, ID.
 I needed a place with more cultural diversity and more movie choices.
 I do miss summer days swimming in the lake, though.

 The coffee.
 The food.
 The friendly and creative vibe of Vancouver/Portland.
 The coffee.
-I’ve travelled a lot, and I haven’t yet found a place I’d rather live.
+I’ve traveled a lot, and I haven’t yet found a place I’d rather live.
 It’s beautiful here.
-THE COFFEE!!!!!
+THE COFFEE!!!